-Dancegod LLoyd loses cool as King Promise introduces him to Rick Ross
+Dancegod Lloyd loses cool as King Promise introduces him to Rick Ross

 Rick Ross hypes Jay Bahd

-Earlier, YEN.com.gh reported that Jay Bahd had shared a conversation he had with US-based rapper Rick Ross.
+Earlier, YEN.com.gh reported that Jay Bahd shared a conversation he had with US-based rapper Rick Ross.

 Rick Ross acknowledged the Ghanaian's efforts in the chat and shared his readiness to connect with him soon.